One Thing. Federal White Collar Defense.

 Contact a Tax Fraud Defense Attorney

-If you are being audited, investigated or charged with tax fraud or tax evasion of any kind, feel free to email me, white collar criminal defense attorney Solomon L. Wisenberg, at the Washington, D.C., offices of Nelson Mullins Riley & Scarborough, LLP.
+If you are being audited, investigated or charged with tax fraud or tax evasion of any kind, feel free to email me, white collar criminal defense attorney Solomon L. Wisenberg.
+From offices in Washington D.C., I represent clients throughout the United States.

 Under Investigation or Charged with a Federal Crime?
 Contact us now.